AffordAPolicy

-Uninsured vs Underinsured Motorist Coverage Explained (2026)
+Uninsured vs Underinsured Motorist Coverage Explained (2026 Guide)

 Car insurance protects you when accidents happen — but what if the other driver doesn’t have enough insurance to cover the damage they caused?